 Stromboli has become a regular in my house.
 Everybody loves it.
-And the best part is that it comes as handy snack whenever anybody wants it.
-I make it and it easily lasts for 3 to 4 days.
+And the best part is that it comes as a handy snack whenever anybody wants it as it easily lasts for 3 to 4 days.

 Then it is cut into slices like that of bread.
 And you can keep these slices for few days in the refrigerator.
 So, a handy snack.

-And use any filling of your choice.
-I have used the normal veggies like onion, capsicum, bell peppers, broccoli etc . sauteed in olive oil and some pizza sauce.
+- Normal veggies like onion, capsicum, bell peppers, broccoli etc . sauteed in olive oil and some PIZZA SAUCE.

 So, what do you say?
 Liked the idea?